 I. Engineering Synthetic Biomembranes

 What constitutes a biological cell and can we understand enough about its internal workings to produce an artificial life form?
-Efforts towards this goal have spawned the burgeoning field of synthetic biology.
 As the first step towards achieving this goal, we are working actively to develop novel methods to create synthetic lipid membranes and compartments.
 Our interest in this topic reflects our fascination with the process of self-assembly and directed assembly of compartments from colloidal particles and/or macromolecules.
 Such processes may have played a role in the origins of life.

 i.
 PAPYRUS: Giant Vesicles From Paper